TankerHQ/quickstart-examples/server/README.md

 The data is encrypted on the client side.
 The server stores the received data whether it is encrypted or not.

-The server uses the `@tanker/user-token` npm library to generate and serve a user token for each user.
-This user token is unique to each user, and is sent at login/signup to the client application so that it can open a Tanker session with it.
+The server uses the `@tanker/identity` npm library to generate and serve a Tanker identity for each user.
+This identity is unique to each user, and is sent at login/signup to the client application so that it can open a Tanker session with it.

-Note: in a real world application, you must plug in your secure auth system, and store user tokens alongside your user records in a secure database.
+Note: in a real world application, you must plug in your secure auth system, and store Tanker identites alongside your user records in a secure database.